-The South Dakota Department of Corrections (DOC) website is due for a redesign.
-While navigation of the website, search-ability, content and continuity have been maintained, the time has come for an overhaul of doc.sd.gov to ensure customer expectations; connecting them with informational content that generates a meaningful and useful experience.
-Additionally, this overhaul includes rewriting the DOC intranet site - which is for internal staff use only.
+The South Dakota Unified Judicial System (UJS) website is scheduled for a redesign.
+While navigation of the website, search-ability, content and continuity have been maintained, the time has come for an overhaul of ujs.sd.gov to ensure enhanced searchability; ease of customer use; connecting all content in a uniform look and feel; and ensuring a meaningful interaction for users.
+In addition, the vendor will provide a content management service for UJS staff to update and maintain the developed website.

-The vendor will design, code, and populate a responsive internet and intranet website application.
-The vendor will work with DOC and the Bureau of Information and Telecommunications (BIT) to meet its technology and security requirements in all stages.
-In addition, they will design a new content management system (CMS) to populate all current and new content.
-The initial project plan is laid out in more detail below and in Section 3.0 of the Scope of Work, however, the State requests that the final contract be extended for three years after the final launch date with the option to renew the contract and an annual basis for up to three years after that.
+The vendor will design, code, and populate a responsive internet website application.
+The vendor will work with UJS and the Bureau of Information and Telecommunications (BIT) to meet its technology and security requirements in all stages.
+In addition, the vendor will design a new content management system (CMS) to populate all current and new content.
+The initial project plan is laid out in more detail below and in Section 3.0 of the Scope of Work.